annakirkpatrick/git-resources/git_tutorial.md

 Open web browser and navigate to `github.gatech.edu`.
 (The same process applies for `github.com`.)
 Login if you have not already done so, and then click on the small profile picture icon in the upper right-hand corner of the screen.
-This click should open a menu.
-In that menu, click on Settings.
+In that menu, click on *Settings*.
-This will bring you to a settings page.
-In the left hand menu, click on SSH and GPG keys.
+In the left hand menu, click on *SSH and GPG keys*.
-Then, click the green New SSH key button.
+Then, click the green *New SSH key* button.

 You should now be looking at a form which asks you for a title and a key.
 For the title, you want to enter a brief description of the computer associated with the key (e.g. "School of Math Network", "Personal MacBook", "Ubuntu Desktop").